Host Community Respecting Refugee Housing: Introduction

-Finally, hedonic games~\cite{DrezeG1980,BogomolnaiaJ2002,BrandtCELP2016} are a well-studied class of coalition formation games where the goal is to partition agents into coalitions and where the utility of every agent depends on the identity of other agents in his coalition.
-In anonymous games~\cite{BanerjeeKS2001, BogomolnaiaJ2002}, the agents have preferences over the sizes of their coalition.
-The most recent variants of hedonic games are the so-called hedonic diversity games~\cite{BredereckEI2019,BoehmerE2020b} where agents are partitioned into $k$ types and preferences are over the ratios of each type in the coalition.
-The main difference between our model and (all variants of) hedonic games is that in the latter model all coalitions are pairwise disjoint; however, in our case, each agent has his own neighbourhood overlapping with neighbourhoods of other agents.
+Then, \emph{hedonic games}~\cite{DrezeG1980,BogomolnaiaJ2002,BrandtCELP2016} are a well-studied class of coalition formation games where the goal is to partition agents into coalitions and where the utility of every agent depends on the identity of other agents in his coalition.
+In \emph{anonymous games}~\cite{BanerjeeKS2001,BogomolnaiaJ2002}, the agents have preferences over the sizes of their coalition.
+The most recent variants of hedonic games are the so-called \emph{hedonic diversity games}~\cite{BredereckEI2019,BoehmerE2020b,Darmann2023,GanianHKSS2023} where agents are partitioned into~$k$ types and preferences are over the ratios of each type in the coalition.
+The main difference between our model and (all variants of) hedonic games is that in the latter model, all coalitions are pairwise disjoint; however, in our case, each agent has his own neighborhood overlapping with neighborhoods of other agents.
+In closely related \emph{social distance games}~\cite{BranzeiL2011,BalliuFMO2017,BalliuFMO2019,BalliuFMO2022,GanianHKRSS2023}, there is also the topology.
+However, the position of agents in the topology is fixed, and the goal is to partition the agents into stable coalitions, similar to the model of hedonic games.

+Finally, in the recently introduced \emph{topological distance games}~\cite{BullingerS2024,DeligkasEKS2024}, the input also consists of a topology and a set of agents.
+The goal is to assign the agents to the topology so that no agent wants to perform some deviation, such as swapping positions with other agents or jumping to an empty vertex.
+However, in topological distance games, the utility of every agent is based on the inherent utility the agent has for other agents and their distance in the assignment; in our setting, agents are interested only in their neighborhood.